rwilliams/jrubywiki/GettingStarted.md

 C:\> jruby --version
 ```

-If it installed correctly, JRuby will return the current version.
+If installed correctly, JRuby will return the current version.
 You may be prompted with a security warning the first time you run the `jruby` command.
 This is expected.

 ### Linux and Mac OS X